dchaimow/odcpsf-mcmc/README.md

 3. Running MCMC on the model basically means that (e.g. see [runSingleMCMCTaskLocal](+runMCMC/runSingleMCMCTaskLocal.m)):
    1. The task structure is initialized by passing it to  [initializeTask.m](odcpsfMCMC/dcHMCRunOnce.m) in order to prepare it for MCMC sampling
    2. The HMC sampling algorithm is called iteratively with a function handle that has been generated in i. by wrapping [computeODCModel.m](odcpsfMCMC/computeODCModel.m) using [modelF.m](odcpsfMCMC/modelF.m) with the current set of parameters in a parameter vector and the current energy and gradient value.
 It will then sample a new parameter vector and also return the new energy and gradient

+A lot of the code was meant to submit and run jobs on Guillimin, a now decomissioned HPC cluster at McGill.
+Alternatively it can be run by submitting jobs to a local worker via matlab parallel computing toolbox or even by running it directly (e.g. [runSingleMCMCTaskLocal.m](+runMCMC/runSingleMCMCTaskLocal.m).

+The general philosophy is that a structure `task` always contains the current state of the sampling process including the state of the random number generator and all accumulated sampled data.
+On the HPC cluster it is being saved to disk periodically.
+Whenever jobs crash or additional sampling is required, the algorithm can simply pickup from whatever state the task structure was in.